tu-graz-library/docs-repository/docs/deployment/workflow.md

 # Deployment Workflow

-To understand how the deployment is setup.
-We will divide the process into two sections.
+To understand TU Graz repository deployment, we will devide the process into two sections.

 1. Web Server deployment
 2. Services deployment